7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Failure 01 Expired Authorizations Leading to Retroactive Denials Highest Cost

-A retroactive prior authorization denial in behavioral health is the most expensive failure mode because it cannot be prevented after the fact.
+A retroactive denial is the most expensive failure mode in prior auth because it cannot be undone.
 The session was delivered.
 The auth expired three days earlier and nobody caught it.
-The denial arrives 60 days later and the only path to recovery is a time-consuming appeal — or a write-off.
-Manual tracking systems fail at this task not because of negligence, but because tracking expiration dates across hundreds of active authorizations simultaneously across multiple payers is simply not a task that scales without automation.
+The denial arrives 60 days later.
+At that point your only options are a time-consuming appeal or a write-off — and most practices choose the write-off because the appeal feels harder than it is.

 Manual Tracking